 NZ has plenty of natural gas

-With around 15 producing gas fields and 31 active exploration permits across New Zealand, we’re confident that the gas you use to power your heating, hot water and cooking appliances isn’t running out anytime soon, with appliances lasting on average 15-20 years.
+We’re confident that the gas you use to power your heating, hot water and cooking appliances isn’t running out anytime soon, with appliances lasting on average 15-20 years.

 Kiwi homes use only 3.6% of NZ's natural gas

 Almost all the natural gas produced in NZ is used by business and industry and to generate electricity too!